gravyboat/remote-first/README.md

 function to bypass the Stripe integration.
 This project is primarily just an example that you can use to learn from.
 It consists of 4 pages, an index page, an ad page that is unique based on the ad (which is identical to the preview page minus the checkout button), and a job submission page.
+Salt states to set up this project on a live server are available at: https://github.com/gravyboat/remote-first-salt.
 You can read more about the design of this project here: https://hungryadmin.com/starting-and-finishing-a-project.html and more about shutting down this project here: INSERT LINK WHEN PUBLISHED